Presage-Security/SmartSpectra-Android-App/README.md

-# SmartSpectra SDK Integration Guide
+# Maven SmartSpectra SDK Integration Guide

-This provides instructions for integrating and utilizing the SmartSpectra SDK in your Android application to measure physiology metrics from a 30 second measurement using the mobile device's camera.
+This provides instructions for integrating and utilizing the Presage SmartSpectra SDK publicly hosted on Maven in your Android application to measure physiology metrics from a 30 second measurement using the mobile device's camera.

+This app contained in this repo is an example of pulling and using the SmartSpectra SDK from Maven.
+It should run out of the box as long as your API key is provided.

 ## Table of Contents
 - [Prerequisites](#prerequisites)